mnshimiyimana/alu-shell/permissions/README.md

-Script that prints all the groups the current user is part of .
+Script that changes the owner of a file to another user.